-SAGA is an innovative European transnational project built on the identified common need of protecting national archives from natural and man-made disasters and also climate change.
+SAGA is an innovative European transnational project built on the identified common need of protecting national archives from natural and man-made disasters, climate change and strategies for sustainability within the archival sector.

 Objectives

-• 3.
-Capacity Building: Providing training and resources to archival professionals, equipping them with the tools and knowledge to implement sustainable and resilient practices effectively.
+• Capacity Building and training: Providing training and resources to archival professionals and other key actors in relation to the issues addressed by the project equipping them with the tools and knowledge to implement sustainable and resilient practices effectively.

 SAGA is a collaboration of 12 partner institutions of the European Union who represent cultural institutions as well as scientific and academic sectors.